 Rather than providing a formal introduction, progressive onboardings serve up helpful information as a user progresses through the app.
 Compared to other onboarding approaches, this methodology provides more flexibility for users to explore key features and learn at their own speed.
 By serving up help text or tutorials when a user clicks on specific menus or reaches different engagement milestones, you guarantee that information is contextually relevant.
 This approach is well-suited to mobile RPGs with unique interactive gestures or storylines, as well as apps with multiple use cases, hidden features, add-ons, or elaborate processes.

-Mobile app onboardings can vary in length from a few slide cards to much longer sequences.
+Mobile app onboardings can vary in length from a few onboarding screens to much longer sequences.
 Regardless of the length or design of your onboarding process, concision is key.
 As a general rule, dedicating one slide card, text box, or tutorial to a single feature, benefit, or concept.
 If you present too much information at once, it can overwhelm users and make it difficult to remember core takeaways.

 Ask for Essential Permission